-We may coordinate benefits when you have coverage with more than one health coverage.
+We coordinate benefits when you have duplicate coverage.

-Duplicate Coverage - Duplicate coverage is the term used to describe when you are covered by this coverage and also covered by another:

-- Group or group-type health insurance;
+Duplicate Coverage - Duplicate coverage exists when you are covered by this coverage and also covered by another group or group-type health insurance or health care benefits coverage or blanket coverage.

-- Health benefits coverage; or

-- Blanket coverage.

 The total benefits received by you, or on your behalf, from all coverage's combined for any claim for Covered Services will not exceed 100 percent of the total covered charges.